RSEAA/RSEAA.github.io/marketing.md

 ![Picture of person in grey away from a group of people in a purple circe.
 Are you the only one working on research software in your team?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/5.png){:class="img-responsive"}

+Are you the only one working on research software in your team?
+Join the conversation with people in the same situation across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Picture of person in grey away from a group of people in a purple circe.
 Are you the only one working on research software in your team?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![A security lock in a purple circle.
 Want to streamline online app authentication for researchers?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/6.png){:class="img-responsive"}

+Want to streamline online app authentication for researchers?
+Join the conversation with people in the same situation across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: A security lock in a purple circle.
 Want to streamline online app authentication for researchers?
 Join the conversation with people in the same situation across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![Rust logo.
 Want to share your ruminations on Rust in research?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/7.png){:class="img-responsive"}

+Want to share your ruminations on Rust in research?
+Join the conversation with people with the same interests across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Rust logo.
 Want to share your ruminations on Rust in research?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![Python Logo.
 Want to share your progress with Python in research software?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/8.png){:class="img-responsive"}

+Want to share your progress with Python in research software?
+Join the conversation with people with the same interests across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Python Logo.
 Want to share your progress with Python in research software?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![Two people on a balance bar.
 Do you balance researcher needs with good software practices?
 Join the conversation with people with the same challenges across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/9.png){:class="img-responsive"}

+Do you balance researcher needs with good software practices?
+Join the conversation with people with the same challenges across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Two people on a balance bar.
 Do you balance researcher needs with good software practices?
 Join the conversation with people with the same challenges across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![Stylised command line window.
 Do you train researchers to learn how to use the command line?
 Join the conversation with people with the same challenges across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/10.png){:class="img-responsive"}

+o you train researchers to learn how to use the command line?
+Join the conversation with people with the same challenges across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware

 alt-text: Stylised command line window.
 Do you train researchers to learn how to use the command line?
 Join the conversation with people with the same challenges across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.

 ![Stopwatch.
 Do you make research software easier to use?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.](/assets/11.png){:class="img-responsive"}

+Do you make research software easier to use?
+Join the conversation with people with the same interests across Asia and Australia at RSE Asia Australia 2024 from the 10th to the 13th of September!

+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng #ResearchSoftware
 alt-text: Stopwatch.
 Do you make research software easier to use?
 Join the conversation with people with the same interests across Asia and Australia.
 RSE Asia Australia 2024.
 Sharing tech architectures.
 10th to 13th September.
 Logos of RSE AUNZ and RSE Asia.